-Naturally coloured diamonds that fall outside the normal colour range are called fancy diamonds.
+Naturally coloured diamonds that fall outside the normal colourless range are called fancy diamonds.
 They are either yellow or brown diamonds that have more colour than a Z grade, or are a colour other than yellow or brown.
+Fancy diamonds can be pink, red, blue, orange, green, purple, yellow and brown.
 See The Four C’s.

 Delicate ornamental work created from a thin wire of metal and fashioned into an ornate or fanciful design.

 The natural visible emission of light/glow (usually blue/yellow) when a gemstone is subject to UV light.
 A 1997 survey by GIA concluded that fluorescence does not negatively impact the face up appearance of a diamond.